Main content start

 Chemistry Commencement

-To see past commencement ceremonies, visit our YouTube channel.
+To see past commencement ceremonies, visit our Past Commencement Ceremonies and YouTube channel.

 For more information about the University-wide commencement ceremony, please visit the university commencement site